Home » Grapes Make the Plate » Grape Nutrition: The Good-News Fruit

 Take a look at some basic “good news” grape nutrition facts:

 Grapes are also the main food source of resveratrol, a very specific type of polyphenol that has garnered a great deal of attention.
 Found in the skin of grapes of all colors, resveratrol has been — and continues to be — extensively researched.
-Resveratrol is recognized for its anti-inflammatory and antioxidant properties that scientists believe can help contribute to health in myriad ways.
+Resveratrol is recognized for its anti-inflammatory and antioxidant properties, and thought to work in synergy with the hundreds of other compounds to deliver grapes’ health benefits.

 Research is ongoing in the area of grapes and health.
 Good science takes time, but a solid body of scientific evidence already exists to support the benefits of eating grapes, the original “superfruit.”